 Do you also feel like modern young men have turned into weak and cowardly crybabies?
-Do you believe that modern men have lost the understanding of masculinity, with its values of self-reliance, strength and personal responsibility?
+Have modern men lost the understanding of masculinity, with its values of self-reliance, strength and personal responsibility?
 Do you regret the destruction of the nuclear family by man-hating feminists, forcing many boys to grow up without a father?
-Then you are not alone.
+Then check out this Art of Manliness review!

 Art of Manliness Review

 The Art of Manliness: Classic Skills and Manners for the Modern Man offers pieces of wisdom to motivated young men, instructing the reader on several practical techniques and the importance of self-reliance, discipline and personal responsibility.
 You know, those typical traditional values and skills that any good father or grandfather would normally pass on to you.
-Overall, this is an excellent book to give to a teenage boy or even a young twenty-something-especially those without a father figure who could give them the necessary guidance and direction.
+Overall, this is an excellent book to give to a teenage boy or even a young twenty-something.
+And especially for those lacking a father figure who could give them the necessary guidance and direction to succeed in life.

-Each chapter within is named after a distinctive manly role (the gentleman, the father, the lover, the leader, …) and discusses the virtues of each of these aspects.
-The practical tips on men’s style, grooming, etiquette, dating, and manly values, will help transform you into the best version of yourself-a respected and responsible manly member of society.
+Each chapter describes a distinctive manly role (the gentleman, the father, the lover, the leader, …) and discusses the virtues of each aspect.
+On top of that, the practical tips on men’s style, grooming, etiquette, dating, and manly values, will help transform you into the best version of yourself – a respected and responsible manly member of society.

 The book has a distinct retro style, mimicking the look and feel of the AOM website.
 Clearly written, each page offers concise advice and contains some tongue-in-cheek humor as well.
 The Art of Manliness encourages you to behave like a 19th century gentleman and rediscover their concepts of manliness in the process.
-I agree that many good values and skills of the older days have been lost.
-It would definitely benefit society were they to be reintroduced.
-I like technological advancement, but I admit some things were just better “in those good old days.”
+Sadly, many good values and skills of these older days have been lost.
+And it would definitely benefit our modern society if these were reintroduced.
+I like technological advancement, but even I admit some things were just better “in those good old days.”
 For example, it’s due to the book (and website) that I converted from electric shaving to the traditional wet shave with a safety razor and brush.
 Try it and feel the difference.
 I never want to go back to the modern way of shaving.

 You can buy The Art of Manliness through the AOM Shop for $18.99.
 You can also purchase the Art of Manliness Collection Boxed Set (priced at $29.99) which includes this book as well as The Art of Manliness: Manvotionals.